ConstantinAlexandruDanceanu/Soc-Home-Lab/Phase-2_Activity-and-Detection/Scenarios/Scenario-3_PowerShell-Execution/scenario.md

 # Scenario 3 – PowerShell Execution

 ## Objective
-Observe and analyze the execution of a PowerShell process from an interactive user context and how it is detected by the SIEM.
+Observe how a basic PowerShell command executed by a local user appears in the SIEM and what level of detail is available for analysis.

 ## Environment
 - Windows 11 endpoint (real system)
 - Wazuh SIEM
 - Sysmon enabled on the endpoint

-## Planned Activity
+## Activity Performed
+From an interactive user session, I executed a simple PowerShell command without administrative privileges.

-Execute a simple PowerShell command from a non-administrative user context to generate a process creation event with command-line visibility.
+The goal was to generate a clear process creation event with command-line visibility and parent process context.

-## Expected Outcome
-- Sysmon Event ID 1 (Process Create)
-- PowerShell process and command line visible in Wazuh
-- User and parent process context available for analysis

 ## Detection

-The Wazuh SIEM detected the execution of a PowerShell process on the Windows endpoint ALEXD.
-The activity was captured through Sysmon process creation events (Event ID 1), providing full command-line visibility.
+Wazuh detected the PowerShell execution on endpoint **ALEXD** through Sysmon process creation events (Event ID 1).

+The event included full command-line details, user context, and integrity level.

 ## Alert Details

-- Executable: C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
+- Executable: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`
-- Command line: powershell -nop -c "Get-Process | Select-Object -First 5"
+- Command line: `powershell -nop -c "Get-Process | Select-Object -First 5"`
-- User: Alex-D\dance
+- User: `Alex-D\dance`
 - Integrity level: Medium
-- Parent process: powershell.exe
+- Parent process: `powershell.exe`
 - Detection source: Sysmon (Event ID 1)

 ## Analysis

-This activity represents interactive PowerShell usage by a legitimate local user.
-The command executed is benign and commonly used for system inspection.
+This activity represents normal interactive PowerShell usage by a legitimate local user.

+The command itself is benign and commonly used for basic system inspection.
-However, PowerShell is a dual-use tool frequently abused by attackers during initial discovery and execution phases.
-Command-line logging and parent-child process context are critical for distinguishing between normal administrative activity and malicious behavior.
+However, PowerShell is a dual-use tool and is frequently abused by attackers for discovery, execution, and post-exploitation.

+For this reason, command-line logging and parent-child process context are important to determine intent.

-In this case, no obfuscation, encoded commands, elevated privileges, or suspicious child processes were observed.
+In this case, no suspicious indicators were observed:
+- no obfuscation or encoded commands
+- no elevated privileges
+- no suspicious child processes

-## Conclusion
+## Analyst Decision

-The alert was classified as benign.
+I classified this activity as **benign**.

-No immediate response or escalation was required.
+No response or escalation was required.

-The activity should be monitored and correlated with subsequent events, especially if followed by persistence mechanisms, privilege escalation, or network-based actions.
+The activity would become more relevant if correlated with additional suspicious behavior in later stages.